efrecon/primer/docs/steps/packages.md

 ## Description

-The `packages` step will install a number of packages for the underlying OS.
+The `packages` step will install/remove a number of packages for the underlying OS.
 Portability across distriburions is impaired by the fact that similar packages are not called the same in all distributions.
-By default, the list of packages currently installed on the operating system is both updated and upgraded to their latest versions.
+By default and when installing, the list of packages currently installed on the operating system is both updated and upgraded to their latest versions.
 This means, that specifying this step will automatically upgrade your system to the latest versions of all packages, thus providing for security patches.

 ## Options